Why am I not able to connect to pypi.python.org?

-To align with the changes introduced to PyPi, on April 18, we released Artifctory patch versions 5.8.9, Artifactory 5.9.5 and Artifactory 5.10.3, that support the new PyPI repository at its new URL and with its new structure.
+To align with the changes introduced to PyPi, on April 18, we released Artifactory patch versions 5.8.9, Artifactory 5.9.5 and Artifactory 5.10.3, that support the new PyPI repository at its new URL and with its new structure.

 For details about the latest patches that support the new PyPI repository, please refer to the JFrog Artifactory Release Notes.

 You can download these patch versions from JFrog Bintray.

-Upgrade Artifactory to the patch corresponding to your current version.
+Upgrade Artifactory to the latest patch corresponding to your current version.

 After the upgrade, in the PyPI remote repository configuration:

 Still Having Problems?

 JFrog will continue to support you through this transition.
 If you have any problems using the new PyPI index in Artifactory, or have any other questions regarding this change, please contact email@example.com and we will be happy to assist you.